Geography (GEOG)

 Applies to requirement(s): Social Sciences; Multicultural Perspectives

-GEOG-204 Human Dimensions of Environmental Change
+GEOG-204 Human Dimensions of Global Environmental Change Change

 Using regional case studies from across the world, this course examines some of the causes and consequences of human-induced environmental changes.
 The course explores the fundamental relationships and processes involved in human-environmental interactions; the various impacts that humans have had over time upon soils, water, flora, fauna, landforms, and the atmosphere; and possible alternative development strategies that could create a balance between human needs and environmental sustainability